Role of Steering Inequality In Quantum Key Distribution Protocol: Characterizing arbitrary two qubit states based on

 Now we minimize $Q$ with respect to all such possible $F_3$ unsteerable quantum states.
 Imposition of such a restriction is required as we are considering violation of CJWR inequality(Eq.(\ref{mon2i})) by $\rho$ necessary for successful key generation in the protocol(using $\rho$).
-If $\mathcal{Q}_0$ denote the least possible value of $Q$ under such restriction(see appendix\ref{app2}), then:
+If $\mathcal{Q}_0$ denote the least possible value of $Q$ under such restriction(see appendix \ref{app2}), then:

 Consequently, when any $F_3$ unsteerable state is used for key distribution, QBER generated in the protocol cannot be less than $0.211.$ The minimum error rate($\mathcal{Q}_0$) may also be referred to as the \textit{critical error rate} of our QKD protocol.
-Critical error rate($\mathcal{Q}_0$) is obtained for $t_{11} t_{22} t_{33} \pm\frac{1}{\sqrt{3}}$(see appendix \ref{app2}). \\ Obtaining the minimal expression of QBER with respect to measurement settings and thereby estimating its minimum value(with respect to all possible $F_3$ unsteerable states) for our protocol, we next characterize two qubit state space in this context.\\
+However when any $F_3$ steerable state is used, QBER can be less than $\mathcal{Q}_0$(to be discussed in subsec.\ref{char}).
+Critical error rate($\mathcal{Q}_0$) is obtained for $t_{11} t_{22} t_{33} \frac{1}{\sqrt{3}}$(see appendix \ref{app2}). \\ Having obtained the critical value of QBER($\mathcal{Q}_0$), we precisely list down the steps used to check security of our protocol\\